Machu Picchu, part of our Cusco, Sacred Valley and Rainbow Mountain tour

 We'll enjoy a hearty breakfast with our local family before waving goodbye and setting off on our next adventure.

 We head to the Qeswachaka Inca Bridge.
-First, we descend a steep path to a viewpoint before carefully crossing the bridge together.
+First, we descend a steep path to a viewpoint, then carefully cross the bridge together.
 Get ready for an adrenaline rush as you make your way across the swaying bridge.

 Try not to look too closely at the river several meters below!